Talk to Claude with Voice: A Practical Workflow for Claude Code

 Why you would want to talk to Claude with voice in the first place

-- Speaking into a microphone, transcribing the audio to text, and pasting that text into Claude Code in your terminal.
+- Dictation into Claude Code: Speaking into a mic, transcribing it locally, and pasting that text directly into your CLI session.

 Two ways to talk to Claude with voice